A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Modelling framework

-It is then possible to obtain a third-degree equation for $\bar{y}$, which in principle can be solved; however, the explicit solutions are still too complicated to give any useful information.
-Fig. \ref{fig:equilibria} shows the numerical solution of Eq. \eqref{eq:equilibria_hyp} that is biologically meaningful.
-In the reference situation ($\beta_m<\beta_M$), the equilibrium values of $\bar{U}$ and $\bar{y}$ increase as the oxygen values decrease; when the values of $\beta_M$ and $\beta_m$ are switched, we observe the inverse behaviour.
-The effect of oxygen variations on $\bar{I}$ is more complex, as its value is almost constant for a wide range of oxygen values and then significantly decreases only when the oxygen concentration is very low (or very high).
+It is then possible to obtain a third-degree equation for $\bar{y}^\infty$, which in principle can be solved; however, the explicit solutions are still too complicated to give any useful information.
+Fig. \ref{fig:equilibria} shows the numerical solution of Eq.~\eqref{eq:equilibria_hyp} that is biologically meaningful.
+In the reference situation ($\beta_m<\beta_M$), the equilibrium values of $U^\infty$ and $\bar{y}^\infty$ increase as the oxygen values decrease; when the values of $\beta_M$ and $\beta_m$ are switched, we observe the inverse behaviour.
+The effect of oxygen variations on $I^\infty$ is more complex, as its value is almost constant for a wide range of oxygen values and then significantly decreases only when the oxygen concentration is very low (or very high).

 So far, we have focused our discussion on the spatially homogeneous situation.
-To our knowledge, spatial dynamics in this context have not been studied analytically, not even in simpler settings (such as the one of Ref. \cite{lorenzi21}).
-Nevertheless, given the forthcoming numerical simulations, it is helpful to recall some elementary facts.
+To our knowledge, spatial dynamics in this context have not been studied analytically, not even in simpler settings (such as the one of Ref.~\cite{lorenzi21}).
+Nevertheless, given the forthcoming numerical simulations, it is helpful to recall some elementary facts, \david{with the goal of elucidating several complex dynamics that we observe}.
 If we neglect the epigenetic structure, the one-dimensional dynamics of uninfected cells in the absence of viral infection follow the equation

 It is well-known that there exist travelling waves solutions of this equation with speed at least $\sqrt{D_{\vec{x}}Kp/2}$ and an initial condition with compact support evolves into a wave that travels with the minimal speed \cite{aronson80,newman80}.
 The addition of infection due to cell-to-cell contact originates travelling waves of the two populations (uninfected and infected), with the uninfected proliferative cells trying to escape from the infected cells \cite{morselli23}; the addition of a viral population does not significantly change this picture.
 It is important to remark that an efficient infection results in a wavefront much lower than the carrying capacity, whose invasion speed is lower than $\sqrt{D_{\vec{x}}Kp/2}$.